How rethinking capitalism may save the planet

 Democratic firms, on the other hand, run like cooperatives with the firm itself owned by the employees.
 The imperative to grow is not about maximizing profits, but about creating more work for more people.

 According to Schweickart, "Democratic firms — i.e. firms controlled democratically by workers in the firm — do not face the same imperative.
 Doubling the size of a democratic firm may well double the size of the total profit but all else equal it will double the size of the workforce — twice as many people with whom we share the doubled profits.
 There's no incentive to expand."

 Schweickart goes on to conclude: "Essentially democratic firms expand when there are increasing returns to scale but tend to stabilize when returns to scale are constant."

 Stable firms which have less incentive to grow, and to consume, and whose interests are directly tied to the interests of its workers may be a workable way to slow down the negative impact of human activity on the climate.

-David Schweikart is a professor of philosophy at Loyola University in Chicago.
+David Schweickart is a professor of philosophy at Loyola University in Chicago.
 The talk heard in this program was recorded at Ryerson University earlier this year.
-David Schweikart's book, After Capitalism, is published by Rowman and Littlefield Publishers.
+David Schweickart's book, After Capitalism, is published by Rowman and Littlefield Publishers.

 **This episode was produced by Naheed Mustafa.